BioComputingUP/OSAI_ecosystem/CONTRIBUTING.md

 ## What to Contribute
 We welcome contributions that add or improve:

-* **AI Resources:** Links and brief descriptions of tools, datasets, frameworks, platforms, libraries, research papers, or educational materials that can be used to support fair, transparent, ethical, and open AI development and deployment.
+* **AI Resources:** Links and brief descriptions of tools, datasets, frameworks, platforms, libraries, research papers, or educational materials that can be used to support FAIR, transparent, ethical, and Open AI development and sharing.
 * **Corrections:** Fixes for typos, broken links, or outdated information.
 * **Categorization/Organization:** Suggestions or PRs that improve the structure and findability of the list (discuss via an issue first for major changes).

-When adding a resource, please consider its relevance to:
+When adding a resource, please consider its mappings to the correct OSAI Recommendations:
-* Transparency and Explainability (XAI)
-* Bias detection and mitigation
+**Reusability**
-* Fairness and equity in AI
+* R1: Generate and share standardised AI metadata for models and datasets
-* Privacy-preserving AI techniques
-* Open-source AI models and tools
+* R2: Leverage AI registries as central hubs for sharing and discovering reusable AI models and datasets
-* Ethical AI guidelines and best practices
+* R3: Host, promote and share trainings on correct deposition of AI research objects for reuse **Reproducibility**
+* R4: Ensure transparent disclosure and clear documentation of all model relevant information
+* R5: Provide portable code and reproducible environments to facilitate smooth reuse
+* R6: Use standardised ML datasets and benchmarking evaluation protocols to facilitate model comparability **Environmental sustainability**
+* R7: Use standardised ML datasets and benchmarking evaluation protocols to facilitate model comparability
-* Accessibility in AI
+* R8: Implement green AI model development techniques
+* R9: Choose and optimise hardware to reduce environmental impact

 ## What Not to Contribute
 * Resources that are primarily commercial without a significant free/open tier or component directly supporting open and sustainable AI.